Rocky Mountains

 The Rocky Mountains, also known as the Rockies, are a major mountain range and the largest mountain system in North America.
-The Rocky Mountains stretch 4800 km (3000 miles) in straight-line distance from the northernmost part of Western Canada, to New Mexico in the Southwestern United States.
-Depending on differing definitions between Canada and the U.S., its northern terminus is located either in northern British Columbia's Terminal Range south of the Liard River and east of the Trench, or in the northeastern foothills of the Brooks Range/British Mountains that face the Beaufort Sea coasts between the Canning River and the Firth River across the Alaska-Yukon border.
-Its southernmost point is near the Albuquerque area adjacent to the Rio Grande rift and north of the Sandia–Manzano Mountain Range.
+The Rocky Mountains stretch 3,000 mi in a straight-line distance from the northernmost part of Western Canada, to New Mexico in the Southwestern United States.
+Depending on differing definitions between Canada and the U.S., its northern terminus is located either in northern British Columbia's Terminal Range south of the Liard River and east of the Trench, or in the northeastern foothills of the Brooks Range/British Mountains that face the Beaufort Sea coasts between the Canning River and the Firth River across the Alaska–Yukon border.
+Its southernmost point is near the Albuquerque metropolitan area, adjacent to the Rio Grande rift, and north of the Sandia–Manzano Mountain Range, also near Santa Fe, New Mexico.
 Being the easternmost portion of the North American Cordillera, the Rockies are distinct from the tectonically younger Cascade Range and Sierra Nevada, which both lie farther to its west.

 The Rockies formed 55 million to 80 million years ago during the Laramide orogeny, in which a number of plates began sliding underneath the North American plate.
 The angle of subduction was shallow, resulting in a broad belt of mountains running down western North America.
 Since then, further tectonic activity and erosion by glaciers have sculpted the Rockies into dramatic peaks and valleys.
 At the end of the last ice age, humans began inhabiting the mountain range.
 After explorations of the range by Europeans, such as Sir Alexander Mackenzie, and Anglo-Americans, such as the Lewis and Clark Expedition, natural resources such as minerals and fur drove the initial economic exploitation of the mountains, although the range itself has never experienced a dense population.

-Most of the highest summits of the Rocky Mountains are in Colorado, with the state having an average elevation in excess of 2000 m.
+Most of the highest summits of the Rocky Mountains are in Colorado, with the state having an average elevation of 6,800 ft.
 Public parks and forest lands protect much of the mountain range, and they are popular tourist destinations, especially for hiking, camping, mountaineering, fishing, hunting, mountain biking, snowmobiling, skiing, and snowboarding.